Searching for details:

 The Pioneer spectrometer for the E6-S spacecraft.
 Copyright © 2011 Anatoly Zak

-A Soviet-era illustration of the E6 orbiter entering lunar orbit.
+Soviet-era illustrations of the E6 orbiter entering lunar orbit.
 In reality, the probe's strap-on avionics containers would be jettisoned before the braking maneuver.
 Credit: NPO Lavochkin

 Soviet postage stamps dedicated to the Luna-10 mission.
 Anatoly Zak's collection

-NASA's Lunar Orbiter spacecraft was under development in parallel with the Soviet E6-S. Click to enlarge.
-Copyright © 2001 Anatoly Zak
+NASA's Lunar Orbiter spacecraft was under development in parallel with the Soviet E6-S. Copyright © 2001 Anatoly Zak